 Watercolor paper comes in artist/professional quality or student quality paper.

 Artists’ quality paper tends to be more expensive, higher in quality, and usually made with cotton fibers (more on this later…)

 Student quality paper tends to be more affordable, and much lower in quality.
 There are different levels of quality and it depends on certain factors such as manufacturing methods, and ingredients.
-If you keep reading I explain these further.

 You can start by buying watercolor paper that is student quality, as you become more experienced you can upgrade to professional watercolor paper.